TelepathicGrunt/StructureTutorialMod/README.md

 ------------------

 _MCPBot is dead.
 Do not use that to check for updates._

 _if you want the absolute latest mapping, run ` gradlew -PUPDATE_MAPPINGS="20200916-1.16.2" updateMappings `_

 _command for the project and it'll remap everything to the cutting-edge mappings!_

--Otherwise, just use the mapping this mod uses for now:_
+_Otherwise, just use the mapping this mod uses for now:_

 _mappings channel: 'snapshot', version: '20200916-1.16.2'_